ivankqw/custom-productive-google-calendar/README.md

 ### The Customizability Aspect
 As much as I like the features in Google Calendar, I really do not like the way it looks right now - the permanent 'Light Mode' look.
 As a 'Dark Mode' person, having one of my screens emitting invasively glaring white light is painful and distracting.

-It is clear that Google Calendar needs more customizability,especially in terms of a more customizable background.
+It is clear that Google Calendar needs more customizability in terms of its background.

-The benefits of a customizable background are immense.
-For example, I could set the background to something that is less 'Light Mode'.
-Others facing a similar issue as me, or simply want to have a fresh look on Google Calendar could also benefit with increased customizability in Google Calendar.
+If the background was customizable, I could set the background to something that is less 'Light Mode'.
+Additionally, others could be facing a similar issue as me, or could simply want a fresh look on their Google Calendars.
+Regardless, the benefits of a customizable Google Calendar background are immense.

 ### The Productivity Aspect
 Productivity tools like Google Calendar have been instrumental in helping me be on task and focus on the things that are important in life.